Young Writers Competition

 How To Enter

-All entries must be use Wimbledon BookFest’s Entry Form Template, which you can download here.
+All entries must be use Wimbledon BookFest’s Entry Form Template, which you can download below.

 Read 2022’s winning stories and poetry from the senior category Read 2022’s winning stories and poetry from the junior category